This page was created in 2014 to deliver technical assistance and news

 If you are close enough for simplex, you can certainly get a demo without any costs!

-If you are not close enough to simplex, the instructions and existing network builders can help you get your own network started.
+If you are not close enough for simplex, the instructions and existing network builders can help you get your own network started.

 Click on the network, builder and faq links to learn more.

-TARPN nodes are comfortable in people's homes using home brew installation, instead of requiring high cost, high performance, high security, link locations.
+TARPN nodes are comfortable in people's homes using home brew installation, instead of requiring high cost, high performance, high security, commercial locations.

 A TARPN network is not sophisticated and is not meant to be competitive with high end systems.